vbrik/cta-data-relay/README.md

 For commands involving GridFTP, x509 authentication is assumed (e.g. using voms-proxy-init or similar tools).

 # Usage
-CTA Relay has three modes of operation.
+CTA Data Relay has three modes of operation.

 "Local-to-S3" mode copies data from local files to an S3 bucket.